Caring for all of your animals, at all times.

 Does the vaccine provide 100% protection?

 A regular program of vaccination for all horses will usually control or very markedly reduce the incidence and severity of strangles.
 However the vaccine is not an absolute preventative.
-In registration trials, the vaccine had between 70% and 100% efficacy with an average of 75% protection compared to controls.
+The manufacturer claims the following benefits from vaccination "Reduction of body temperature increase, coughing, inappetence, difficulty swallowing, and changes in demeanour in the acute stage of infection with Streptococcus equi.
+Reduction of number of abscesses within submandibular and retropharyngeal lymph nodes."
 Vaccination has good benefits and is the best protection possible.
 However vaccination does not replace the need for good stable management and procedures for introduction of new horses to a yard.

 About the vaccine

 The original (in the lip) vaccine has now been discontinued by the manufacturer and is no longer available.
 Fortunately, a different manufacturer has developed a different vaccine which is now available.

 The current vaccine is given by intramuscular injection.
 Two doses are given 4 weeks apart.
 After the initial course, the duration of immunity is 2 months.
 Following this, revaccination with another initial course is required.
 This protocol may be useful in the face of an outbreak but isn't useful for providing long term protection.

 Vaccination Protocol - "Unofficial Version"

 The vaccine manufacturers have good data from their clinical trials to support a more useful way of using the vaccine with a protocol much more similar to a typical vaccination schedule.
 However, as this is not approved by the regulatory authorities, you will need to speak to your vet directly about and take their advice regarding this "off-licence" use of the vaccine.
 We expect that most people will use the vaccine this way.